 Previously, employers were incentivized through tax breaks to offer commuter benefits to employees.
 This deduction is going away for businesses, but with the other tax breaks for corporations, it may end up being a wash.
 Check with your employer on the future of this benefit.
 Personal contributions are still deductible up to $255.

 Assess your financial situation holistically

 Whether or not you’re financially savvy, you may want to take this opportunity to assess your financial situation as it currently stands and weigh it against your long-term financial goals.
 While the tax reform bill may not affect your day-to-day life right now, it’s always a good idea to take a step back and look at the big picture once in a while.

 If you’ve been thinking about your credit, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.